sassoftware/restaf-graphql-demo/README.md

 ## Docker-compose

 A sample docker-compose.yml is provided in the root directory.
-Make sure you set the VIYA_SERVER to the proper value.
+Make sure you set the VIYA_SERVER, CLIENTID and CLIENTSECRET to the proper value.

+---

+## Notes

+You can change the ports used in this app.
+Make sure you change all the occurrences of that port.